LoZander/pathtracker/backlog.md

 # Backlog
-- Can add multiple characters to tracker
-- Can get character in turn
 - Can remove character from tracker
 - Tracker is sorted by initiative, then type (Ally before enemy) then by name (alphabetically).